 Survey coverage rate*

-*Survey coverage rate: Percentage of mines surveyed against all mines which ceramic sanitary ware plants in Japan purchase
+*Survey coverage rate: Percentage of mines surveyed against all mines that the ceramic sanitary ware plants purchase stone materials from.

 0. Mining certificate